Fertility treatments - Which issues do they treat?

 If IVF does not produce healthy embryos, and it’s concluded this is due to poor egg quality, which is often a result of mature age, the next step could be using donated eggs as part of the IVF.
 Other reasons to use donor eggs are:

-• A depleted egg reserve
+- A depleted egg reserve

-For example, due to premature menopause, meaning you’re unable to retrieve enough eggs even with IVF.
+For example, due to premature menopause, meaning you’re unable to retrieve enough eggs even with IVF. - When there are no eggs because ovaries have been affected or removed due to illness.

-• When there’s a risk of passing on a genetic disease.
+- When there’s a risk of passing on a genetic disease.

-• When you’re a same-sex couple looking to transfer an embryo to a surrogate.
+- When you’re a same-sex couple looking to transfer an embryo to a surrogate.

 Donor sperm